joshgerdes/jekyll-uno/_drafts/azure-blob-and-azure-lifecycle-management.md

 \#ProTip - You can also view the policy as Code in Code View, which is a simple and quick way of documenting and modifying your lifecycle policy.

 \#ProTip - You can have multiple Lifecycle Policies on a single storage account.

+\#ProTip - You can learn more about Lifecycle policies by going to the Microsoft documentation here: [Optimize costs by automating Azure Blob Storage access tiers](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal).